-- · Your membership status at the time of death; - · Your last 12 months of salary; and - · Your age (if you are a Disability retiree).
+- Your membership status at the time of death; - · Your salary; and - Your age (if you are a Disability retiree).

 Note: Group life insurance is only payable upon death of the member; there is no cash value for any unpaid Noncontributory or Contributory Group Life Insurance coverage.